Officials identify missing workers in Pittsburg County drilling rig explosion

 At a news conference, officials said the five workers remain missing, adding they are now looking at this as a recovery mission instead of a rescue mission.

-The workers that remain missing have been identified as Josh Ray, Matthew Smith, Cody Risk, Parker Waldridge, and Roger Cunningham.
+The workers that remain unaccounted for have been identified as Josh Ray, 35, Matthew Smith, 29, Cody Risk, 26, Parker Waldridge, 60, and Roger Cunningham, 55.

-Officials said Ray is from Fort Worth, Smith is from MacAlester, Risk is from Wellington, Colo., Waldriddge is from Crescent, and Cunningham is from Seminole.
+Officials said Ray is from Fort Worth, Smith is from McAlester, Risk is from Wellington, Colo., Waldridge is from Crescent, and Cunningham is from Seminole.

 The medical examiner’s office has been called to the scene.